 The average American household spends about $1,900 annually on energy and also creates more than 26,000 pounds of carbon dioxide per year.
 Collectively, residential energy use accounts for about 20 percent of the country’s greenhouse gas emissions.

-Your appliances can be a great source of green living.
+Appliances can be a great source of green living and environmentally friendly houses.

 - Washing a load of laundry in cold water is more energy-efficient than in hot and, when drying laundry, to dry loads of laundry consecutively, as you are taking advantage of residual heat in the dryer.

 - Adjust your heating and air-conditioning.
 Even a degree will make a difference to your bills.

 - Gas ranges are more efficient than electric ranges.

 - An energy-efficient dishwasher is more “green” than hand-washing a sinkful of dirty dishes.